 Casa Vendicari by Marco Merendi

-Designed in 2018 by Marco Merendi, this extraordinary contemporary retreat is situated close the sea in Noto, Italy.
+Designed in 2018 by Marco Merendi, Casa Vendicari is an extraordinary contemporary retreat situated close the sea in Noto, Italy.

-Close to the pool, surrounded by very old plants, prickly pears and olives trees, there is a covered panoramic terrace with lava stone dining table and a well-equipped outdoor kitchen and barbecue.
-The decking continues with a large motorized sun blind.
-During the night this area is a magical spot for long convivial ‘aperitivo’ under the moon and stars.
+Adjacent to the pool, age-old plants, prickly pears, and olive trees stand tall.
+Here, a covered panoramic terrace features a lava stone dining table and a fully-equipped outdoor kitchen, including a barbecue.
+Additionally, a large motorized sun blind provides shade when needed.
+At night, this spot transforms, creating a magical setting for evening gatherings under the stars.

 Photography by Albero Ferrero